Oscar-97/Copypasta-Binder-for-Source-Engine/README.md

 <img src="./resources/preview.png" alt="Copypasta Binder for Source Engine Preview"/>
 </p>

-CBSE is a utility tool designed for the Source Engine games.
-It allows players to easily convert text files into bindable .cfg files, facilitating in-game communication by enlightening the mood via copypastas.
+CBSE is a utility tool designed for Source Engine games.
+It allows players to easily convert text files into `.cfg` files that can spam the game chat, facilitating in-game communication by increasing morale via copypastas.

+<b>NOTE!</b> <i>There is no scientific evidence for this, so results may vary depending on the mood of your fellow players.</i>

 # Installation

-Activate a virtual environment, install the dependencies, and run the `python main.py` command to start the program.
-Alternatively, download the executable from the releases tab and run it.
+Activate a virtual environment, install the dependencies, and run the `python main.py` command to run the program.
+Alternatively, download and run the executable from the Releases tab.

 1. Clone the repository (Optional):